 International Student Coverage.
 International students and their dependents residing in the United States are required to purchase the University's international student health and accident insurance plan.
 No exceptions are made unless, in the judgment of the University, adequate coverage is provided from some other source.
 This insurance is required for part-time as well as full-time students.
 Information and application forms are provided through the Office of International Services.

-Services for Students with Disabilities

-Vanderbilt has a strong commitment to persons with disabilities and coordinates services including readers, taped books, and special print-enlarging equipment for visually impaired persons; assistance in locating interpreters for hearing impaired persons; and modifications of class locations and assignments for persons with mobility impairments.
+Services for Students with Disabilities Vanderbilt has a strong commitment to persons with disabilities and coordinates services including readers and taped books; assistance in locating interpreters for hearing impaired persons; and modifications of class locations and assignments for persons with mobility impairments.
 The Opportunity Development Center serves as a resource regarding complaints of unlawful discrimination as defined by state or federal equal opportunity laws.